 An earlier version of this article was published on July 2019 as part of my Mozilla Fellowship with Privacy International.
 You can find the original post here.

 As you step into the time machine with me, I'm also launching an open invitation for you to further engage with this project and help it reach a wider audience.

 I need your creative spirit to write a comic book, a song, make an art exhibition, an animation or a short video.
 If this sounds like something you want to get involved in, drop me an email at firstname.lastname@example.org.
 I’d love to hear your ideas or to pitch you mine ;) More on how to get involved in this MozCast episode!

 If you'd like to find out more about my work, I post regularly on Medium.

 Our digital environment is changing, fast.
 Nobody knows exactly what it’ll look like in five to ten years’ time, but we know that how we produce and share our data will change where we end up.
-We have to decide how to preserve our rights online – who can access our data and how they use it.
-It’s time to take action and shape our digital future.
+We have to decide how to protect, enhance, and preserve our rights in a world where technology is everywhere and data is generated by every action.
+Key battles will be fought over who can access our data and how they may use it.
+It’s time to take action and shape our future.